 Resources published via the repository get assigned a Handle-based persistent identifier issued by the PID-service run by the GWDG.
 By using this PIDs, we ensure that the resources remain referenceable and citable even if their actual location or the underlying repository system should change in the future.

 The system runs in a Docker environment on one of the virtual machines hosted on dedicated servers maintained by the Computing Centre of the Academy (ARZ).
 The data is secured against any case of emergency or data loss with a multi-layered backup strategy, cf. Storage Procedures.

-The technological development of the repository infrastructure is a continuous process, which is driven by the qualified staff of ACDH-OeAW and supported by the Academy’s computing centre.
+The technological development of the repository infrastructure is a continuous process, which is driven by the qualified staff of ACDH-CH and supported by the Academy’s computing centre.
 Furthermore the team is in embedded in a broad network of data centres via the research infrastructures CLARIN and DARIAH as well as the working group Datenzentren of the DHd alliance.

 Data storage and backup procedures are essential parts of our data management system.
 To avoid data loss due to deterioration of physical storage, malicious threats or other emergencies, redundancy is key for the preservation of data.